 - None of these has been approved for use in ED treatment and so cannot be recommended.

-Phosphodiesterase inhibitors, apomorphine and alprostadil can only be prescribed by GPs on the NHS for men who:
+Sildenafil and apomorphine can be prescribed on the NHS for any man with erectile dysfunction.
+The other phosphodiesterase inhibitors and alprostadil can only be prescribed on the NHS for men who:

 - Have diabetes, MS, Parkinson's disease, poliomyelitis, prostate cancer, severe pelvic injury, single-gene neurological disease, spina bifida, or spinal cord injury.